AditiSahni/demo-rep/README.md

--This is how we make unorderes list
+- This is how we make unorderes list
--Aditi
+- Aditi
--Deeksha
+- Deeksha
--Ritika
+* Ritika

 1. This is how we make ordered list